joshhjacobson/earth-analytics-workshop/README.md

-# earth-analytics-workshop
+# Spatial Data Workshop
-Spatial data open source python workshop, Earth Lab CU Boulder
+Earth Lab
+University of Colorado Boulder
+July 20, 2018

+***
+Learn to use Rasterio and Geopandas to work with vector data and shape files.